washednico/analyzerportfolio/README.md

 Remember, while these suggestions could help to optimize the portfolio, it's always important to align investment decisions with specific financial goals and risk-tolerance levels.
 ```

-## Contributions

-Contributions are welcome!
-Please submit pull requests or report issues via the GitHub repository.

 ## Current requirements
 ```text
     install_requires=[